David Sneddon: Fame Academy

 Sneddon became known when he won the BBC's first series of a reality TV music competition called Fame Academy in December 2002.
 He was not selected for the first show, but was drafted in as a replacement when one contestant, Naomi Roper, withdrew from the show due to laryngitis.
 With his high tenor voice and easy going, personable charm, Sneddon went on to become a favourite with both the audience and his fellow contestants.
 He won the final of the show winning the voters attention for his memorable versions of "Don't Let the Sun Go Down on Me" by Elton John, "I Don't Want to Talk About It" by Danny Whitten, and his own composition "Stop Living the Lie" and won the public vote with 3.5m votes.

 Sneddon signed a record contract with Mercury Records and was given a luxury penthouse, Audi car and more as part of his prize.
-He shot his music video for his first single at Abbey Road Studios.
+He filmed his music video for his first single at Abbey Road Studios.
 His first single "Stop Living the Lie", was no. 1 in the UK Singles Chart for two weeks in January 2003, and in the UK Top 40 for a full nine weeks.
 Sneddon is the only artist from a reality TV show to have a number one hit single with his own composition.
 He had three other UK Singles Chart hits with his compositions – "Don't Let Go" No. 3, "Best of Order" No. 19 and "Baby Get Higher" No. 38.
 "Baby Get Higher" has since been a hit on the dance floor for Almighty Records and a singles chart hit for Dutch singer VanVelzen.